inasafe/inasafe-doc/docs/source/training/socialisation/other_hazards.rst

 OpenStreetMap Downloader
 ------------------------

-Notice that there is no building footprints in this project file, that is because we are going to download it straight from |OSM| server.
+Notice that there are no building footprints in this project file, that is because we are going to download them straight from |OSM| server.

 52. Highlight the tsunami layer and :guilabel:`Zoom to Layer`

-53. guilabel:`InaSAFE OpenStreetMap Downloader`
+53. :guilabel:`InaSAFE OpenStreetMap Downloader`

 .. image:: /static/training/socialisation/075_osmdownloader.*
    :align: center